Community Leader Climate Programme

 We are delighted to offer both training and support through the Community Leader Climate Programme which is funded by the Scottish Government.

-We have online Climate Emergency Training for communities, with the second block of training open for registration now - please see below for further information.
-We are also inviting applications from communities to access a package of support that will help one community in Scotland to develop its own Community Climate Action Plan.
+We have online Climate Emergency Training for communities, with 2021 training open for registration now.
+We are also pleased to continue working with two communities in Scotland to help them develop their own Community Climate Action Plan.

 There are four modules to the course which will be delivered via a series of video guides, live webinars, online activities, and quizzes.
 We will use Google Classrooms for much of the content and Zoom for the live webinars.